In this article:

 kubectl logs <pod name> -n <mobile platform server namespace> | sort -k 23

-After this the list of logs is displayed sorted by process execution time from the fastest to the slowest ones.
+After executing the operation the list of logs is displayed sorted by process execution time from the fastest to the slowest ones.

 1. Analyze pod logs.
 The example of logs that indicate incorrect work of containers of the fmp-api pod (it is also actual for fmp-auth, fmp-dashboard, fmp-rpc, fmp-web):